Clare of Assisi: Early life

+Life in the convent

 Francis placed Clare in the convent of the Benedictine nuns of San Paulo, near Bastia.
+Her father, along with other members of her family, attempted to convince her to return home.
+At first, they tried to persuade her by enticing her with wealth, and the privileges of nobility through marriage, but she resisted each attempt, professing that she would have no other husband but Jesus Christ.

-Her father attempted to force her to return home.
-She clung to the altar of the church and threw aside her veil to show her cropped hair.
-She resisted each attempt, professing that she would have no other husband but Jesus Christ.
-In order to provide the greater solitude Clare desired, a few days later Francis sent her to Sant' Angelo in Panzo, another monastery of the Benedictine nuns on one of the flanks of Subasio.
-Clare was soon joined by her sister Catarina, who took the name Agnes.
-They remained with the Benedictines until a small dwelling was built for them next to the church of San Damiano, which Francis had repaired some years earlier.
+Finally, when they tried to use force she clung to the altar of the church and threw aside her veil to show her cropped hair.
+It was only after seeing her cropped hair that her family relented and left her in peace.
+In order to provide the greater solitude Clare desired, a few days later Francis sent her to Sant'Angelo in Panzo, another monastery of the Benedictine nuns on one of the flanks of Subasio.

+Her sister Catarina unexpectedly joined Clare 16 days later and took the name 'Agnes'.
+This caused a tremendous uproar in Clare's family as now two of their girls had refused marriage and left the family.
+Clare's uncle Monaldo, who was head of the family, came to Sant'Angelo with a group of men to bring Agnes back.
+He confronted Agnes forcefully while Clare was praying for her sister's safety.
+In the end, Monaldo left empty-handed as he and his men failed to force Agnes to return home.